 Pilot courses began in 1986, with an initial programme in 1987, but the Art School was not formally launched until December of 1987.
 At this time there was a ceremony at the house at which the Mayor, Jim Belich, formally announced the beginning of NZAFA’s first comprehensive art education programme, to begin in 1988.
 The school continued to slowly expand its classes until 1994 when NZAFA voted to close the ‘unprofitable’ operation which had become ‘a drain on Academy finances’.
-The president of the Academy; Tony Arthur, disagreed with this view and resigned to help set up a new incorporated society, comprised mainly of tutors, that has run the School successfully to this day.
+The president of the Academy, Tony Arthur, disagreed with this view and resigned to help set up a new incorporated society comprised mainly of tutors.
+Since then Inverlochy Art School has run successfully to this day.

 The front room on the left.
 (Photo courtesy of the Museum of New Zealand -Te Papa Tongarewa)